 - a) Transaction number controls with further security level restrictions by cashier type. - b) Electronic Journal, receipt and detail tape provisions, with required PCI protection. - c) Display window for customer viewing.

-33. Entire Agreement; Benefit and Binding Effect:
+33. Benefit and Binding Effect:

-This agreement constitutes the entire agreement between the parties and supersedes any and all agreements, either oral or written, between Riverside Community College District and Barnes & Noble College with respect to the subject matter hereof.
 This agreement shall be binding upon and shall inure to the benefit of Riverside Community College District and Barnes & Noble and their successors and assigns.

 34. Headings; Interpretation: